X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 Error returns: None
 Registers affected: .A, .X, .Y, .P

 **Description:** Loads a file from disk to memory.

+The behavior of `LOAD` can be modified by parameters passed to prior call to `SETLFS`.
+In particular, the .Y register, which usually denotes the *secondary address*, has a specific meaning as follows:
+* .Y = 0: load to the address given in .X/.Y to the `LOAD` call, skipping the first two bytes of the file. (like `LOAD "FILE",8` in BASIC)
+* .Y = 1: load to the address given by the first two bytes of the file.
+The address in .X/.Y is ignored. (like `LOAD "FILE",8,1` in BASIC)
+* .Y = 2: load the entire file to the address given in .X/.Y to the `LOAD` call.
+This is also known as a *headerless* load. (like `BLOAD "FILE",8,1,$A000` in BASIC)

-X and Y is the memory address to load the file into.
-A controls where the file is to be loaded.
-On the X16, LOAD has an additional feature to load the contents of a file directly into VRAM.
+For the `LOAD` call itself, .X and .Y is the memory address to load the file into. .A controls where the file is to be loaded.
+On the X16, `LOAD` has an additional feature to load the contents of a file directly into VRAM.

   * If the A register is zero, the kernal loads into system memory.